Sabicool/Sabicool.github.io/content/blog/2022 Study Plan Part 1: Master List.md

 I've made the basic layout of the notion setup public and its available at [https://sabsblogstudy.notion.site/](https://sabsblogstudy.notion.site/) for you to duplicate.

-<a id="orgd0734dd"></a>
+<a id="figure--Notion-LOs-Database"></a>

-{{< figure src="/ox-hugo/LOs.png" caption="Figure 2: The LOs database.
+{{< figure src="/ox-hugo/LOs.png" caption="<span class=\"figure-number\">Figure 2: </span>The LOs database.
 From left to right the columns are strength (i.e. how well I know the topic), followed by the PBL column which shows the broader topic it is connected to, followed by the name of the LO in question, when I last studied it and finally when I plan to study it again." >}}

 Since each row of the LO database is a page, notes can be added to each LO if I so wish.
 At this moment before the semester has started they are all empty but it is a proof of concept for now.

-<a id="orgd71fda4"></a>
+<a id="figure--Notion-PBL-Database"></a>

-{{< figure src="/ox-hugo/PBLs.png" caption="Figure 3: The PBLs database.
+{{< figure src="/ox-hugo/PBLs.png" caption="<span class=\"figure-number\">Figure 1: </span>The PBLs database.
 From left to right the columns are the PBL in question, what block it is part of, the list of LOs, the earliest date of the LOs studied and the progress in completing that PBL (based on how many LOs are at their full strength)" >}}

 ## Formulas {#formulas}